opiy-org/asterisk-ari-php/README.md

 https://wiki.asterisk.org/wiki/display/AST/Asterisk+Configuration+for+ARI

-Alternatively, use our Dockerfile to fire up Asterisk ([See Deployment](#deployment).
+Alternatively, use our Dockerfile to fire up Asterisk ([See Deployment](#deployment)).

 ## Examples

 #### REST Clients

 Talk to the Asterisk REST Interface through the given REST clients.
-All requests and responses are mapped onto objects that are easy to understand.
+All requests and responses are objects and easy to understand.

 The following example originates a call using the Channels resource: